filebot/plugins/README.md

-# plugins
-Plugins and shell script for integrating 3rd party tools with FileBot
+Plugins and shell scripts for integrating 3rd party tools with FileBot